Boston Bruins Sign David Pastrnak to Six-Year Contract Extension

 The Boston Bruins have signed forward David Pastrnak to a six-year contract extension worth $40 million, as reported by TSN’s Darren Dreger on Thursday morning, just ahead of the start of training camp for the Bruins.
 The deal comes with a cap hit of $6.6 million per season over the next six years and will expire when Pastrnak is 27 years old and buys two years of unrestricted free agent status for the Bruins.
+Per Chris Johnston, the deal also includes some no-trade protection in the final two years of the deal for Pastrnak.
 It will also give the young winger an opportunity to cash in on another huge pay day at the end of this contract.
 After everything that was said and reported about this situation, the cap hit is more than reasonable for the production that the Bruins got from their 21-year-old forward last season.

 Pastrnak extension with Bruins is complete.
 6 years, $40 million. $6.6667 aav.